Camelot314/dark_night/README.md

 ### Veiwing Console Outputs

-- background script output - Click `inspect` next to the temporary extension in the `about:debugging` page
+- background script output - Click `inspect` next to the temporary extension in the `about:debugging` page.
 - content script output - On a page right click and click `inspect` to view the console.

 ## Files and Explanations